stlim0730/farmview/README.md

 ```
 $ exit
 ```
 - Even though the SSH connection has been quit, the guest machine is still running.
 There are three different types of teardown process.
-Refer to Vagrant documentation hear: [Teardown](https://www.vagrantup.com/intro/getting-started/teardown.html).
+Refer to Vagrant documentation here: [Teardown](https://www.vagrantup.com/intro/getting-started/teardown.html).
 ```
 $ vagrant suspend